ElenSerhan/ProjectEngineering/README.md

 </h4>
 <br>
 <br>
 TweetCreep is a Twitter-based Sentiment Analyser app, in this github, I have included different examples to run sentiment analysers.
-To use, make sure you have the correct tweet credentials, and that you have the libraries installed in your Python IDE, then run the code!.
+To use, make sure you have the correct tweet credentials, and that you have the libraries installed in your Python IDE, then run the code!